 Restaurant Brands revenues shrank during the 2020 Coronavirus Pandemic.
 Restaurant Brands International began 2020 with quarterly revenues of $1.479 billion on December 31, 2019.
 Those quarterly revenues shrank to $1.048 billion on June 30, 2020, and grew to $1.337 billion on September 30, 2020.

 I think Restaurant Brands’ revenues show sales at Burger King, Popeye’s, and Tim Horton’s are recovering fast from coronavirus.
-We cannot compare those revenues to Subway’s because Subway IP Inc. is a privately-held company that has no obligation to reveal its revenue numbers.
+We cannot compare those revenues to Subway’s because Subway IP Inc. is a privately-held company with no obligation to reveal its revenue numbers.

 Restaurant Brands International is an excellent dividend stock that will pay a 52¢ quarterly dividend on January 5, 2021.
 In 2020, the quarterly dividend grew from 50¢ on January 3, 2020.
 Overall, Stock Rover estimates QSR paid a forward annualized dividend of $2.08 and a forward dividend yield of 3.35% on December 18, 2020.

 I consider Restaurant Brands International a value investment in fast food because it makes money, retains share value, and pays an excellent dividend.
-The advantage offered by publicly-traded fast-food operators is that the financial numbers will tell you how much money those companies make.
+The advantage of publicly-traded fast-food operators is that the financial numbers will tell you how much money those companies make.

 The problem with privately-held franchise operations, such as Subway IP Inc, is that it is hard to tell how much money they make.
 Given that reality, a Subway franchise could be a poor investment.